 NOTE: Please make sure you arrive 15 minutes prior to your course commencement.
 Late arrivals are generally unable to gain entry due to health concerns and disruption to the First Aid class in progress.

-Australia Wide First Aid, as a nationally recognised training organisation (RTO 31961), aims to keep the dream alive by making cutting-edge First Aid training accessible to all Australians.
+Australia Wide First Aid, as a nationally recognised training organisation (RTO 31961), committed to making cutting-edge First Aid training accessible to all Australians.

 We deliver First Aid training to the public, not just in Ipswich, but also in locations right across the country.